Texas Statutory Durable Power of Attorney

 Sheehan Law, PLLC | Austin, TX Estate Planning Attorneys

 It is advisable to hire an attorney to help draft Powers of Attorney so that the person has control over who will make decisions, and ensure that his wishes will be met in the event he cannot speak for himself.
-If you have questions about powers of attorney, please contact Austin probate attorney Farren Smith for a consultation.
+If you have questions about powers of attorney, please contact Austin probate attorney Farren Sheehan for a consultation.